Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 • Active: Selected

-• Description: Document discount for COFFEESHOP (amount)
+• Description: Automatic document discount for COFFEESHOP (by amount)

-With these settings, the discount (of the discount code you just defined for document discounts that are applicable to specific customers) is by amount, with break points by amount.
+With these settings, the discount (of the discount code you just defined for automatic document discounts that are applicable to specific customers) is by amount, with break points by amount.

 6. On the Discount Breakpoints tab, click Add Row on the table toolbar, and specify the following settings in the added row: